VAndreev2/Todo-App/README.md

-Test Todo app to react for junior
+Test Todo react-app for junior